 Lameness describes an abnormality of movement and is most evident while the animal is in motion.
-Although lameness may be as a result of injury, the majority of lameness in alpacas is a result of overgrown toenails.
-These can be assessed by examining each hoof, but for welfare assessment purposes lameness is assessed by scoring gait.
-Lameness indicates that the alpaca could be feeling pain and is unable to bear weight completely on the affected limb.
+Although lameness may be as a result of injury, the majority of lameness in sheep is a result of infections of the hoof.
+These can be assessed by examining each hoof for the presence of infection, but for welfare assessment purposes lameness is assessed by scoring gait.
+Lameness indicates that the sheep is feeling pain and is unable to bear weight completely on the affected limb.
 This reduces the ability to use one or more limbs in a normal manner, with severe cases reducing mobility or resulting in an inability to bear weight on the limb(s).

-How to assess (herd and individual)
+How to assess (flock and individual)

-Locomotion scoring can be used to assess lameness severity in individual alpaca and severity and prevalence of lameness in herd.
+Locomotion scoring can be used to assess lameness severity in individual sheep and severity and prevalence of lameness in flocks.

-Herd: The flock is observed first in an undisturbed condition to identify animals that cannot bear weight on a foot when standing.
-They may either hold the foot off the ground or be grazing in a kneeling position.
+Flock: The flock is observed first in an undisturbed condition to identify animals that cannot bear weight on a foot when standing.
+They may either hold the foot off the ground, or be grazing in a kneeling position.
 Animals should then be gently encouraged to walk away from the assessor and gait is observed.